NasDem Party: History

 Before founding the party, Surya Paloh had been a senior member of the Golkar Party for 40 years and rose to become chairman of the party's advisory council.
 He contested the presidential nomination at the 2004 Golkar convention, but lost.
 In 2009, Golkar nominated Jusuf Kalla as its candidate.
-However, Surya Paloh has "repeatedly denied" that he formed the Nasdem Party to allow him to run for the presidency again.
-During the 2014 election campaign, the Indonesian Broadcasting Commission criticized Surya Paloh-owned news network MetroTV for its excessive coverage of the party.
+However, Surya Paloh has "repeatedly denied" that he formed the NasDem Party to allow him to run for the presidency again.
+During the 2014 election campaign, the Indonesian Broadcasting Commission criticized Surya Paloh-owned news network Metro TV for its excessive coverage of the party.

 In June 2021, the party again came under fire from public when one of its cadre, parliament speaker of Tolikara Regency, Papua was allegedly supplying money and arms to armed groups under Free Papua Movement.
 The party denied such allegations and said that if proven, they are ready to fire the accused from the party.

+Political identities

+Ideology

+The 2008 Law on Political Parties states that political parties are allowed to include specific characteristics that reflect their political aspirations, as long as they do not contradict Pancasila and the 1945 Constitution.
+As per Articles 3 and 4 in its constitution and bylaws (AD/ART), NasDem is founded on Pancasila and identifies itself as the "Movement for the Restoration of Indonesia".
+Outsider views on the party's political orientation vary.
+Academic and domestic observers classified NasDem as a nationalist party, while their international counterparts described it as a secular-nationalist party.

 Party platform

+According to its articles of association (AD/ART), the party aims to establish a democratic, just, and sovereign society.
+The party's foundation lies in nationalism with three objectives: achieving national independence, economic sovereignty, and cultural dignity.
 According to the party website, the party's policies are to: